ibm-cloud-docs/vpc/limitations.md

 ## Virtual private cloud restrictions
 {: #virtual-private-cloud-restrictions}

-* An {{site.data.keyword.vpc_short}} cannot be peered with other VPCs.
-While it is possible to connect VPCs with either VPN Gateways or Floating IPs, there is no automatic route advertisement between the two VPCs.
+An {{site.data.keyword.vpc_short}} cannot be peered with other VPCs natively.
+It is possible to connect VPCs utilizing either Transit Gateway, VPN Gateways or Floating IPs.

+* With both VPN Gateways and Floating IPs, there is no automatic route advertisement between the two VPCs.
 Static routes must be used in each VPC to enable layer 3 connectivity between the two VPCs.
-For more information about how you can achieve VPC-to-VPC connectivity, see [API example: Connecting two VPCs using VPN](/docs/vpc?topic=vpc-using-vpn#vpn-example).
+See [How to use a VPN Gateway to connect two VPCs](/docs/vpc-on-classic-network topic=vpc-on-classic-network-using-vpn-with-your-vpc#vpn-example) for how you can achieve VPC-to-VPC connectivity using this method.
+* With Transit Gateway, it advertises the root subnets of each VPC allowing trafific to be routed without the use of static routes.
+For more information see [Getting started with IBM Cloud Transit Gateway](/docs/transit-gateway?topic=transit-gateway-getting-started)

 ## Network restrictions
 {: #network-restrictions}